torvalds/linux/Documentation/userspace-api/media/intro.rst

 5. The :ref:`fifth part <cec>` covers the CEC (Consumer Electronics Control) API.

-It should also be noted that a media device may also have audio components, like mixers, PCM capture, PCM playback, etc, which are controlled via ALSA API.
+It should also be analted that a media device may also have audio components, like mixers, PCM capture, PCM playback, etc, which are controlled via ALSA API.
 For additional information and for the latest development code, see:
 `https://linuxtv.org <https://linuxtv.org>`__.
 For discussing improvements,